 - Believes your checking benefits are worth more than the cost

 - Is looking to minimize or do away with Free Checking

-  At GreenProfit Solutions, Inc. we represent the Value-Added Secure Checking program powered by EconoCheck®.
+At GreenProfit Solutions, Inc. we represent the Subscription (Value-Added) Club Checking program powered by EconoCheck®.
 If you think this type of checking program might be the right choice for your institution, we can answer any questions you have!

 This is just one of many articles about maximizing your Checking offering.
 More are waiting for you!